hendisantika/springboot-tick-sample/README.md

 This example uses the [TICK stack](https://www.influxdata.com/time-series-platform/)  for monitoring and alerts.

-This sample project is based on the post  [Spring boot metrics with tick stack](https://aboullaite.me/spring-boot-metrics-monitoring-using-tick-stack/).

 > This is a simple project using docker swarm mode.